Marky-D-32/Dragon32-NiteMove/ReadMe.md

 This is a 6809 assembly language game for the Dragon 32 that challenges you to move a chequered cursor around a standard 8x8 chess board, moving as the knight does in chess.

-The program was originally developed by Pat McCabe and Colin turner and was publish in the May 1986 edition of Dragon User magazine.
+The program was originally developed by Pat McCabe and Colin Turner and was publish in the May 1986 edition of Dragon User magazine.

 | File | Description |
 | --- | --- |